juju/docs/src/en/controllers-backup.md

 downloading to juju-backup-20160429-124813.tar.gz
 ```

-As with backing up a non-HA environment, the backup file is stored on the state
+As with backing up a non-HA environment, the backup file is stored on the
-server and automatically downloaded, or you can specify further options
+controller and automatically downloaded, or you can specify further options
 as [stated above](#creating-a-backup-file).

 ### Restoring on HA

 Please note that a restore must take place when you have lost all your
-redundant state-servers.
+redundant controllers.
 If that is not the case, simply issuing the
-`juju enable-ha` command will be enough to create a new state-server replica on
+`juju enable-ha` command will be enough to create a new controller replica on
 your environment.

 For performing a `restore-backup`, the only check performed by the utility is
-to make sure that the initial state-server is not up.
+to make sure that the initial controller is not up.

 !!!
-WARNING: If your Juju environment still contains existing state servers,
+WARNING: If your Juju environment still contains an existing controller,
-restoring a backup will overwrite their data or remove them.
+restoring a backup will overwrite its data or remove them.

 To restore an initial bootstrap environment, the procedure is the same as for
 non-HA environments: